ecmwf/open-ecpds/README.md

 ### ECPDS command-line Tool

-The `ecpds` command-line tool is designed to submit local data files to a specified destination on OpenECPDS.
+The `ecpds` command-line is designed to submit local data files to a specified destination on OpenECPDS.
 It provides several options to fine-tune transfer requests, monitor transfer statuses, and manage scheduled transfers.
 In this section, we will examine the workflow for submitting a local file in both synchronous and asynchronous modes.

 #### Synchronous Push

 This is the default mode for submitting data files to OpenECPDS.
-It allows both file transfer and metadata registration in a single execution of the `ecpds` command-line tool.
+It allows both file transfer and metadata registration in a single execution of the `ecpds` command-line.
 Once OpenECPDS has successfully processed the file, it returns a DataFileID, which can be used to track the file via the OpenECPDS monitoring interface.
 The returned DataFileID guarantees that the file has been correctly registered and stored in the Data Store.

 <img src="img/Figure07.svg" alt="ECPDS command-line - Synchronous Push" width="450"/>